Randomized reference models for temporal networks: Fundamental definitions

 Definition~\ref{def:temporal_network} encompasses both temporal networks with directed interactions (e.g.\ for phone-call or instant messaging networks) and undirected interactions (e.g.\ for face-to-face or proximity networks), but does not consider possible weights of the events.
 For directed networks, we may adopt the convention that the direction of an event \new{$(i, j, t, \tau)$ is from $i$ to $j$}.
 For undirected networks, the presence of the event \new{$(i, j, t, \tau)$ implies the symmetric interaction $(j, i, t, \tau)$, and in practice we may impose $i<j$ to avoid double counting.}

-For simplicity, we consider only undirected temporal networks in the main text, and in the same spirit of simplicity we have not considered possible weights of events in the above definition.
-However, all models and methods may be applied directly to temporal networks with directed and/or weighted events.
-Furthermore, they may easily be extended to explicitly take into account the directionality or weights of interactions by defining the appropriate features (see \new{Supplementary Table~\ref{tab:features-directed}}).
+For simplicity, we consider only undirected temporal networks in the main text.
+However, all models and methods may be applied directly to temporal networks with directed and/or weighted events by defining the appropriate features (see \new{Supplementary Table~\ref{tab:features-directed}} for features that explicitly account for directed events).